 - Shop around: compare quotes from multiple insurance companies to find the policy that best meets your needs and budget.
 Be sure to compare the same type and amount of coverage to ensure that you are making an apples-to-apples comparison.

-By following these steps, you can help ensure that you get the best life insurance policy for your needs.
+By following these steps, you can help ensure you get the best life insurance policy for your needs.